- It is used to treat high potassium levels.

 For all uses of this drug:

-- It may be given by mouth or given rectally.
+- It may be given by mouth or rectally.

-- Mix powder with liquid and drink.
+- Mix powder with a small amount of water.
+It can also be mixed with other drink or food like jam or honey.
 Do not mix with orange juice or fruit juice that has potassium in it.

-- Do not lie down after taking this drug.
+- Do not let your child lie down after taking this drug.

-- Keep suspension in your rectum as long as you can.
+- Have your child keep suspension in rectum as long as can.

 - Store at room temperature.